lyrana/MSIgnite2019TSIHOL/README.md

 ![Edit Instance Fields](media/editInstanceFields.PNG)
 Click "Save"

-6. Navigate back to the Analyze tab to find your tracking device in the Delivery Routes hierachy under the Redmond-Seattle route, associtated to the correct parcel.
+6. Navigate back to the Analyze tab, and change from Heat Map back to  to find your tracking device in the Delivery Routes hierachy under the Redmond-Seattle route, associtated to the correct parcel.

 # TODO: narration to change segments to detection anomaly portion.
 This has already been briefly introduced, see line 104

 **Step TODO: Enable a Second Event Source**

 1. In the Azure portal, navigate to your TSI instance and click on "Event Sources."
 Select "Add."
-Fill out the form, selecting the Event Hub you configured as the output for the ASA job.
+Complete all the necessary fields, selecting the Event Hub you configured as the output for the ASA job.
 You can select the $Default consumer group and leave the Timestamp property blank.

 ![Edit Instance Fields](media/newEventSource.PNG)